vasilionjea/lofi-dx/README.md

 * `npm run test` to run tests in watch mode, or `npm run test:ci` to run tests once.

 ### Production
 There are only _devDependencies_ listed in _package.json_.
-There are a couple example TS files, styles, and tests that can be deleted but otherwise there are no production _dependencies_ here.
-Feel free to write vanilla TS or bring in other libraries.
+There are a couple example TS files, styles, and tests that can be deleted but otherwise there are no production _dependencies_.

 1. Run `npm run build` to build project.
 2. Then deploy the generated `dist/` directory.